perladvent/perldotcom/content/article/passing-by.md

 print "@array\n";
 ```
-And the array is well modified:
+And the array is then well modified:
 ```
 modified modified modified
 ```